Arthur Byron Coble: Academic career

 In 1902, Coble became an instructor in mathematics at the University of Missouri.
 One year later, in 1903, he was appointed to Johns Hopkins University as Morley's research assistant.
 In 1903, he published his doctoral dissertation as The quartic curve as related to conics in the Transactions of the American Mathematical Society and took up the research assistant position in Baltimore, Maryland.
 In 1902, American businessman Andrew Carnegie founded the Carnegie Institution of Washington.
 The research of Coble and Morley were one of the first pieces of research the Institution supported.
 The funding of the Institute was generous enough to allow Coble to use the grant to travel abroad.
 He traveled to Germany where he studied at Greifswald University and the University of Bonn.
 He wanted to work with Eduard Study, who was well known to mathematicians at Johns Hopkins University because he had taught there in 1893.

 Coble returned to the United States for the start of the 1904-05 session.
 He was appointed an instructor in mathematics at Johns Hopkins University.

 Coble married Abby Walker Adams Whitney in 1905.
 They had four children.

 Coble was promoted to associate professor at Johns Hopkins University in 1909.
 He left Johns Hopkins after he was offered a full professorship at the University of Illinois at Urbana-Champaign (UIUC) in 1918.
 He remained at Illinois for the rest of his career.
 He was a visiting professor at the University of Chicago in 1919 and was at Johns Hopkins University in 1927–28.
 He became head of the Department of Mathematics at the UIUC in 1934 and he held that position until his retirement in 1947.
 During these years, Coble served on many university and college committees, including eleven years on the University Council and eight years on the Executive Committee of the UIUC College of Liberal Arts and Sciences.

+Coble was elected to the United States National Academy of Sciences in 1924 and the American Philosophical Society in 1939.